 Profiling advocates argue: “It’s better for everyone when consumers are fed product and service ads that are of genuine interest to them.”

 Detractors, on the other hand, contend that users aren’t always aware they’re being tracked, making behavioral targeting an invasive form of unsolicited marketing.

 Is Behavioral Marketing Cause for Concern?

-If privacy is among your primary concerns, start keeping tabs on the cookies that land on your computer.
-While there’s currently no evidence that the collected data is being used nefariously, a few behavioral marketing campaigns have, indeed, crossed the line.
+If privacy is a concern for you, start keeping tabs on the cookies landing on your computer.
+While there’s currently no evidence that collected data is being used nefariously, a few behavioral marketing campaigns have, indeed, crossed the line.
 Most notably, social media behemoth, Facebook, faced a major setback when their program, Beacon, launched.
 Among other things, Beacon would automatically alert your “friends” of any online purchases you made!
-The Facebook community’s backlash was swift and cutting; a class action lawsuit was filed; Beacon was quickly shut down and the Zuckerberg crew embarked on an international mea culpa tour.
+The Facebook community’s backlash was swift and cutting; a class action lawsuit was filed; Beacon was quickly shut down, and the Zuckerberg crew embarked on an international mea culpa tour.

 Online marketing is a complex topic.
-In recent years, however, regulators in the United States, Canada and European Commission have been trying to hammer out regulations and guidelines aimed at protecting individual privacy rights.
+In recent years, however, regulators in the United States, Canada, UK, and Europe have been trying to hammer out regulations and guidelines aimed at protecting individual privacy rights.